PyCQA/bandit/doc/source/man/bandit.rst

-                        comma-separated list of test IDs to skip -l, --level           report only issues of a given severity level or higher (-l for LOW, -ll for MEDIUM, -lll for HIGH) -i, --confidence      report only issues of a given confidence level or higher (-i for LOW, -ii for MEDIUM, -iii for HIGH) -f {csv,custom,html,json,sarif,screen,txt,xml,yaml}, --format {csv,custom,html,json,sarif,screen,txt,xml,yaml}
+                        comma-separated list of test IDs to skip -l, --level           report only issues of a given severity level or higher (-l for LOW, -ll for MEDIUM, -lll for HIGH) -l, --severity-level=LEVEL
+                        report only issues of a given severity level or higher.
+                        "all" and "low" are likely to produce the same results, but it is possible for rules to be undefined which will not be listed in "low".
+                        (allowed values of LEVEL are all, high, medium, low) -i, --confidence      report only issues of a given confidence level or higher (-i for LOW, -ii for MEDIUM, -iii for HIGH) -l, --confidence-level=LEVEL
+                        report only issues of a given confidence level or higher.
+                        "all" and "low" are likely to produce the same results, but it is possible for rules to be undefined which will not be listed in "low".
+                        (allowed values of LEVEL are all, high, medium, low) -f {csv,custom,html,json,sarif,screen,txt,xml,yaml}, --format {csv,custom,html,json,sarif,screen,txt,xml,yaml}
                         specify output format
   --msg-template MSG_TEMPLATE